1,000+ Opportunities

 gov to contact the LSHP team.
 Last revised February 24, 2026

-Based on current listing details, eligibility includes: Owner-occupants, landlords, and renters in Wisconsin homes built before 1978 where children under 19 or pregnant women are enrolled in Medicaid/BadgerCare Plus.
+According to the current listing, eligibility includes: Owner-occupants, landlords, and renters in Wisconsin homes built before 1978 where children under 19 or pregnant women are enrolled in Medicaid/BadgerCare Plus.
 Local and tribal public health departments administer the program.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.